crissoto02/Laser-Sensor-LR-TB5000/README.md

 ## Notes:
 - Power supply used: 24 VDC regulated, 2.2 A capacity.
 - No PLC was connected during this test.
 Outputs were measured directly via oscilloscope.

+## Next Step
+Integrate the LR-TB5000 sensor into PLC programming using Siemens S7-1200:
+- Connect Out1 and/or Out2 to the PLC’s digital input terminals.
+- Configure input tags in TIA Portal to monitor sensor outputs.
+- Program logical operations based on object detection using Ladder or FBD programming.
+- Validate behavior through real-time monitoring in TIA Portal.